pond/dnd/party_ripa/journals/campaign_7/part_8.md

 * We make it to a fountain we were told is a landmark.
 People carrying notice boards, "New to Neverwinter!
 Get a guide!
 Local insight!" - etc. etc., with prices.
 What we need is a map!

 * We reach another gate, huge, big walls - inner city entrance, we guess.
-On the right, a building with literal purple penants dangling.
+On the right, a building with literal purple pennants dangling.
 That'll be it.

 There's a sign that says, "Full".
 I guess it has no beds.
 We're mostly here to drop off Doric and collect our 50gp!